DataDog/datadog-agent/docs/public/components/creating-components.md

 7 directories, 7 files
 ```

-This can seems a lot for a simple compression component, but this design answer the exponentially increasing complexity
+This can seems a lot for a simple compression component, but this design answers the increasing complexity
 of the Agent ecosystem.
 Your component needs to behave correctly with many binaries composed of unique and shared
 components, outside repositories that want to pull only specific features and everything in between.

 !!!
-Info "Important"
+Warning "Important"
-    No components known how and where it will be used and MUST therefore respect all the rules above.
+    Components dont known how and where it will be used and MUST therefore respect all the rules above.
 It's a very
     common pattern for teams to work only on their use cases thinking their code will not be used anywhere else.
 But
     customers want common behavior between all our products (agent, serverless, agentless, helm, operator, ...).

-    A key idea behind the component is to produce shareable and reusable code.
+    A key idea behind the component and its file hiearchy is to produce shareable and reusable code.

 ## General consideration about designing components